 Real estate by the sea retains value amidst limited supply.

-The shortage of ready properties increases the premium on liquid lots.
+A shortage of completed homes increases the premium on well-located, easy-to-sell units.